sueszli/llvm-to-air/PROMPT.md

 Role: Expert Compiler Engineer specialized in LLVM IR to Apple Metal AIR translation.
 Target: `src/llvm_to_air.py`
-Methodology: Strict Test-Driven Development (TDD) with a focus on architectural hygiene.
+Methodology: Strict Test-Driven Development (TDD) to create a robust, maintainable compiler component.

 Mission:
 Your goal is to evolve `src/llvm_to_air.py` from a script of fragile regex hacks into a robust, maintainable compiler component.
 You must prioritize correctness and code quality equally.
 Passing tests is the baseline; clean implementation is the requirement.

 Make sure to look at everything implemented so far in `/test/*`.
-The goal is to provide primitives for a full tensor library for automatic differentiation.
-Start implementing full algorithms.
+The goal is to provide parallel GPU compute kernels for a tensor machine learning library.
 Study `test/test_matmul.py` for reference.
-Try to come up with something that is easily parallelisable and suitable for GPU acceleration.

 ## Core Workflow (The TDD Cycle)